antarctica/bas-style-kit-docs/site/_core/colours.md

 elements and recommended for general use
 2. [extended colours](#standard-colours) - consisting of highly specific colours for particular purposes such as branding

-The standard colour scheme is designed to be general enough to avoid other colours being needed.

-Some colours have been chosen for specific purposes (the BAS blue for example) or to follow established convention (links being blue for example) but not at the sake of having broad and general application, such as conveying context (i.e. red = danger) or as categories (i.e. green = HR).

-The extended colours should effectively be ignored unless you are specifically recommended to use them.
-They are used for specific purposes such as meeting [external service]({{ '#external-services' }})  branding requirements or to give sufficient contrast within a component.
+The extended colours are used for specific purposes such as meeting [external service]({{ '#external-services' }}) branding requirements or to give sufficient contrast within a component, they should not be used generally.

-They are not intended to compliment, or compete with, standard colours and may look too similar to other colours.

 {% capture alert_content %}
-To promote consistency, it is strongly recommended not to use non-standard colours (including shades) in websites or services, unless specifically recommended to use an alternative.
+To promote consistency, it is strongly recommended to only use [standard colours](#standard-colours){: .bsk-alert-link }, unless specifically recommended to use an alternative.
 {% endcapture %}
 {% include bas-style-kit/bsk-snippet--alert.html
   variant="info"